allenh-ni/nipm-feed-manager-gui-labview/README.md

 4. (Optional) If you need to remove a package from the feed (e.g. old version of package that has a critical bug), you can select the package and click the **Unpublish Package** button.
 ![alt text](images/feed-manager-gui-publish-feed-workflow.png)

+You can find content, tutorials, and additional tools for NI package management at [bit.ly/nipkg](http://bit.ly/nipkg)

 ## How to Customize the Feed Manager
 Launching the NIPM Feed Manager launches a VI.
 The VI resides in the <labview>\project\NIPM Feed Manager directory.
 You can modify the VI to suit your needs.